SamHurne/gw2pao/README.md

 For all needs not provided by the other overlay windows, the Web Browser allows a user to look up guides, videos, or anything else.

-For detailed usage of each tool, check out the [wiki](https://github.com/SamHurne/gw2pao/wiki).
+For detailed usage of each tool and more information, check out the [wiki](https://github.com/SamHurne/gw2pao/wiki).
-For more information, visit the [GitHub Pages Site](http://samhurne.github.io/gw2pao/)